hrbrmstr/sanipy/README.md

 Stucture inspection helpers:

-  - `pstr`: Compactly Display the Structure of a Python object
+  - `pystr`: Compactly Display the Structure of a Python object
   - `pynames`: (All) The Names of a Python Object

 Strng helpers: